LieberInstitute/CaPTure/Steps/Step1.md

 Reading Images:  2301  of  2400 Frames
 Elapsed time is 32.663796 seconds.
 ```
-The output is a matfile with saved in the same path as the filename.
+The output is a matfile saved in the same path as the filename.

 If the conversion time is less use for loop to convert the entire data set file by file
 ```matlab